soniajoseph/ViT-Prisma/docs/README.md

   <img src="assets/images/house2.jpg" alt="Logo Image 3" width="200"/>
 </div>

-For a full introduction, including Open Problems in vision mechanistic interprtability, see the original Less Wrong post [here](https://www.lesswrong.com/posts/kobJymvvcvhbjWFKe/laying-the-foundations-for-vision-and-multimodal-mechanistic).
+For a full introduction, including Open Problems in vision mechanistic interpretability, see the original Less Wrong post [here](https://www.lesswrong.com/posts/kobJymvvcvhbjWFKe/laying-the-foundations-for-vision-and-multimodal-mechanistic).

 ViT Prisma is an open-source mechanistic interpretability library for vision and multimodal models.
 Currently, the library supports ViTs and CLIP.
 This library was created by [Sonia Joseph](https://twitter.com/soniajoseph_).
 ViT Prisma is largely based on [TransformerLens](https://github.com/neelnanda-io/TransformerLens) by Neel Nanda.